TempoBeatDownbeat/tutorial/_sources/ch2_basics/annotation.md

 the timing of the taps is not super precise!
 As such many of the beats need to be altered to compensate for temporal imprecision.
 While this could simply be slopping timing on the part of the tapper, in practice it is likely a a combination of human motor noise and jitter [^1] in the acquisition of the keyboard taps.
-In this case, there are not duplicated or missing taps (besides those of the first two bars), and so the editing operations are exclusively performed by shifting the annotations -- using the waveform as a guide -- and listening back for perceptual accuracy.
+In this case, there are no duplicated or missing taps (besides those of the first two bars), and so the tap-editing operations are exclusively performed by shifting the annotations -- using the waveform as a guide -- and listening back for perceptual accuracy.
 3. Once done, the annotations for the first two bars are marked approximately by hand and the main listening and editing process in the previous step is applied again.
 4. In this excerpt, there is a constant 4/4 metre throughout, thus it is straightforward to have Sonic Visualiser apply two-level labels to the beat locations, 1.1, 1.2., 1.3, 1.4, 2.1, 2.2., etc. where each 'x.1' corresponds to a downbeat.
-Although, in more complex cases containing changes in metre, it may be necessary to edit the annotation labels by hand.
+However, in more complex cases containing changes in metre, it may be necessary to edit the annotation labels by hand.
 Having performed this labelling, a final listen and minor edits are made, the process is complete and the annotations can be exported.

 (annotatemap:perspectives)=
 ## Perspectives on manual annotation